ckeditor/ckeditor5/tests/manual/performance/setdata.md

 # Performance: `editor.setData()`

+1. (optionally) Begin performance recording in devtools.
-1. Use any of "set data" buttons to perform a `editor.setData()` operation.
+1. Use any button to call `editor.setData()` with chosen data size.
+1. (optionally) Stop performance recording.